manju-rn/BLE_iTag/README.md

 # iTag_BLE_Button
-Use an "iTag" device as a remote control button or switch using BLE controlled by an ESP32
+Using an "iTag" device as a remote control button or switch using BLE controlled by an ESP32

 # iTag Device
 The "iTag" is low cost BLE locator tag.
 When on, the iTag provides a bluetooth low energy acting as a server and provides the services.